ibm-cloud-docs/openwhisk/prep.md

   {: codeblock}

 - If your app contains multiple files, they must be combined into one single file to be used in an action.
 You can either rewrite your code into one file or you can package the files and dependencies into a single archive file.
 If your runtime is not supported, you can package your app in a Docker image.
-- Dependencies must also be packaged with your app.
-The available runtimes come with some pre-installed packages and extensions.
-[Review the reference information for your runtime](/docs/openwhisk?topic=cloud-functions-runtimes) to see whether a dependency of your app is already included with the runtime.
-If your dependency is included, you are not required to package it with your app.

   Code compilation is not required, but if possible for your runtime, compiling your code in advance can improve performance.
   {: tip}